 The pre-COVID year of 2019 was a year of too much work and travel for a guy my age.
 My weight crept up several pounds over the year.
 Things settled down in early December, and I began to reflect on the need for significant change in my daily life.
-I’ve always walked a good bit and played handball, pickleball, or some active sport.
+I’ve always walked a good bit and played handball, pickleball, or some active sport such as with the incorporation of tools like gs pro.
 However, the regularity with which I was involved in daily activities left much to be desired.
 The result of a short period of reflection was that I needed to be both intentional and regular in my exercise and to exercise a bit more discipline on the side of moderation in terms of consumption of food and drink.

 I started walking with intentionality on December 15, 2019 with a goal of reaching at least 10,000 steps per day.
 A bit later, I revised the goal to five miles minimum, which is about 10,500 steps.
 I started this post on December 16th, or two years after committing to start a longer-term program.
 This walking program seems to be working.
 Two years marked 731 days with a leap year in 2020, and a few days since then.
 I’ve missed the minimum five-mile mark only five days in that time.
 After walking, you can relax on sites such as 카지노.